VictorVy/myGallery/README.md

 # myGallery
-Gallery project for practice.
+Gallery project for Capstone.
-Written in Java, using JavaFX as well as an embedded database (SQLite).
+Written in Java, using JavaFX and an embedded database (SQLite).
 Work-in-progress.